jbjones1125/whm/README.md

 When fighting 3 or more enemies, you spam Holy and press Assize off cooldown.

-**Note: Both Holy and Assize form a circle of damage with you at the center, so you have to be close to the enemies or allies for it to hit them.**
+#### IMPORTANT: Both Holy and Assize form a circle of damage with you at the center, so you have to be close to the enemies or allies for it to hit them.

 ## Presence of Mind:
 ![Presence of Mind](https://cdn.discordapp.com/attachments/494294585741410305/1077349880332300398/PoM.png)